MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

         ![Import OBJ settings.](media/recap-photo19.PNG "Import OBJ settings")

     2. Select **Import OBJ**.
-Blender imports the 3D model as a single item and searches the subfolder for any materials.
+Blender imports the 3D object as a single item and searches the subfolder for any materials.

         ![Import OBJ button.](media/recap-photo20.PNG "Import OBJ button")

-### Export the 3D model as a GLB file
+### Export the 3D object as a GLB file

 The last step is to export the model as a GLB file so that it can be used with Dynamics 365 Guides or Power Apps.